Triple Cross (1966 film)

-Triple Cross is a 1966 Anglo-French Second World War spy film directed by Terence Young and produced by Jacques-Paul Bertrand.
-It was released in France in December 1966 as La Fantastique Histoire Vraie d'Eddie Chapman but elsewhere in Europe and the United States in 1967 as Terence Young's Triple Cross.
-It was filmed in Eastman Color, print by Technicolor.
+Triple Cross (La Fantastique Histoire Vraie d'Eddie Chapman) is a 1966 biographical war spy film directed by Terence Young and starring Christopher Plummer, Romy Schneider, Yul Brynner, Gert Fröbe, Trevor Howard and Claudine Auger.
+It is based on the story of Eddie Chapman, believed by the Germans to be their top spy in Great Britain, although he was an MI5 double agent known as "Zigzag".
+The screenplay is based on Chapman's 1953 autobiography, co-authored with Frank Owen.

-Triple Cross is based loosely on the story of Eddie Chapman, believed by the Germans to be their top spy in Great Britain, although he was an MI5 double agent known as "Zigzag".
 The title of the film comes from Chapman's signature to show the Germans that he was transmitting freely: a Morse code XXX (X = ▄▄▄ ▄ ▄ ▄▄▄).
 Another meaning of the title Triple Cross becomes clear in the final scene of the film.
 Chapman, sitting at a bar, is asked who he was really working for.
 In reply, he raises his glass in salute to his reflection in the mirror.

-Triple Cross is the second pairing of Terence Young and French actress Claudine Auger.
-She was the leading Bond girl in Thunderball (1965), which Young also directed.
+The film was a British and French co-production, filmed in Eastman Color, print by Technicolor.
+It was released in France in December 1966 and elsewhere in Europe and the United States in 1967.
+It received mixed reviews.

 Plot

 In late 1930s London, debonair safecracker Eddie Chapman pulls off several safe crackings (as the Gelignite Gang) but is caught and convicted while holidaying on the channel island of Jersey and imprisoned.
 Months later, war commences and Jersey is occupied by German forces.
 Chapman offers them his services.
 Because of his unique qualifications, they accept.
 After faking his execution, the Germans smuggle Chapman into occupied France where, working closely with his handler, Colonel Baron von Grunen, he is trained as a spy.
 He becomes romantically involved with a colleague known only as the Countess.
 He is closely watched by ex-policeman Colonel Steinhäger, Grunen's subordinate.

 On his first mission, Chapman is told he will be parachuted into England but this turns out to be a test of his loyalty.
 He is dropped again, this time on a mission in England.
 After landing, Chapman heads straight to the British authorities.
 After convincing them his story is true, they accept his offer to operate as a double agent for Britain in exchange for a full pardon.
-His German superiors radio him an order to "Blow up Vickers" (referring to Vickers-Armstrongs, an aircraft factory).
+His German superiors radio him an order to "Blow up Vickers" (an aircraft factory).
 The British use dummy explosives and camouflage to convince the Germans Chapman has accomplished his mission.

 On his return to France, Chapman is awarded the Iron Cross.
 In 1944, on his next mission to England, Chapman assists the British in feeding the Germans false information to divert their V-1 "buzz bombs" from falling on well-populated or strategic military targets.
 VE Day soon follows, and Chapman is awarded his pardon and is informed his criminal record had already been destroyed during The Blitz.